volpatto/pdeco/README.md

 ## How to use (and modify) the code?

 Open the "notebooks" folder.
-You will find three codes .ipynb:
+You will find seven codes .ipynb:

-- phenomenological.ipynb
+- model1.ipynb to model3.ipynb
-This code contains the routines for the three employed phenomenological models.
+These codes contain the routines for the three employed phenomenological models (model 1, 2, and 3).
 The routine includes (i) loading the data, (ii) data regularisation, (iii) sensitivity analysis, and (iv) Bayesian calibration.

-- sindy_sa.ipynb
+- model4.ipynb to model5.ipynb
-This code contains the routines for the three employed phenomenological models.
-The routine includes the same functionalities as the phenomenological code.
+These codes contain the routines for the three data-driven models (model 4, 5, and 6).
+The routine includes (i) loading the data, (ii) data regularisation, (iii) sensitivity analysis, and (iv) Bayesian calibration.

 - ModelSelection.ipynb
 This code performs the model selection after getting the results from the two previous codes.
 Each model has Maximum a Posteriori (MAP) estimates for the calibrated parameters.
 We manually insert the values in the model, for example for model (1):